bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Ruby Interpolation</h4>

-As previously mentioned Haml can evaluate Ruby, and there may occasionally be times where Ruby needs to be evaluated inside of plain text.
-In this event Ruby needs to be interpolated, accomplished by wrapping the necessary Ruby code inside .
+<p>As previously mentioned Haml can evaluate Ruby, and there may
+occasionally be times where Ruby needs to be evaluated inside of plain text.
+In this event Ruby needs to be interpolated, accomplished by wrapping the necessary Ruby code inside.</p>

-Below is an example of Ruby being interpolated as part of a class name.
+<p>Below is an example of Ruby being interpolated as part of a class name.</p>

 <h4>Haml</h4>